Blurryshark/GameifyingEduResearch/Gameifying-Linux/NewOSChallenges.md

 ### auto-complete commands
 Intent: students will be shown the intricacies of using the auto-compelete function in the Linux terminal
 ### &
+Intent: Students will be shown how commands can be run in the background so as not to hold up the terminal window while long processes are undertaken
 # Directory Traversal
 ## Sequence Challenges
 ### cd